 Looking into screen time and depression

+Too much screen time is very bad.
 There is no denying it that digital screens offer us so many benefits today; actually, we can’t do without them.
 With the digital revolution, we all are spending so much of our time staring at screens, more so than ever before.
 We have immediate access to our friends and family throughout the world and instant information is available at our fingertips.

 The digital revolution has changed the world and people.
 Some of us are so addicted to our screens; we are suffering from health problems!
 The American Optometric Association (AOA) says that the average American worker is spending at least 7 hours a day staring into a computer either at the office or at home.
 Some people will admit to spending as much as 11 hours a day looking at some kind of screen.

-We are more depressed than ever before
+With too much screen time we’re more depressed than ever before

 Look for yourself when you are away from home – check out those around you in public spaces, on trains, planes, restaurants.
 It is almost guaranteed that you will see at least one person engrossed on their phone–probably much more than one.
 The negative effects, although much of the focus is on the young, affect people of all ages.

 Healthy young people of today, the 20 to 40 years old group are going to their doctor’s complaining of chronic insomnia, short-term memory loss, brain fog, vision problems and headaches.
 Common Sense Media reports that kids from ages 8-12 are spending around 6 hours a day interacting with other kids and the media.
 This amount of screen time has reportedly adverse effects on the overall health and well-being of youth.